InkTip

 http://www.linkedin.com/in/jaredwynn

-Jared Wynn has interviewed thousands of producers, agents and managers about what they're looking for in a script or writer, and he happens to know a thing or two about marketing your screenplay.
+Jared Wynn has interviewed thousands of producers, agents and managers and has amassed in-depth, critical information on how to successfully market a screenplay.